 Dr. Juan Camilo Acosta Navarro (Stockholm University, now at Barcelona Supercomputing Center)

-Dr. Elham Baranizadeh (University of Eastern Finland)a Supercomputing Center)
+Dr. Elham Baranizadeh (University of Eastern Finland)

 Dr. Jan Julin (Stockholm University)